INTERVIEW AND LIVE PICS BY MARKO SYRJÄLÄ

 You and Eric Carr were really close, that’s what I have understood.
 What was your first reaction when you first heard about his health problems back in 1991?

 Well, I was pretty concerned.
-I didn’t know that it was cancer and that it would kill him but I was really concerned and then the news only ever got worse and even when the news was good I had doctor friends that kind of knew the cancer he had, said and I said, so he’s in remission, they go like, that’s not good.
+I didn’t know that it was cancer and that it would kill him but I was really worried and then the news only ever got worse, and even when the news was good I had doctor friends that kind of knew cancer he had, said and I said, so he’s in remission, they go like, that’s not good.
 I go, what do you mean?
-Well that kind of cancer, if it goes in remission like that it’s only going to come back even stronger.
+Well that kind of cancer, if it goes in remission like that, it’s only going to come back even stronger.
 I’m like, what?
 What do I know about that kind of a situation and so it was really sad, very sad.

 What are your best memoirs about Eric Carr?

-Well certainly he had a great sense of humor.
-I like the way he treated fans and then when we were creative and it was working that was a lot of fun.
-Because it was fun to be, he was really talented guy and he had great voice.
+Well, certainly he had a great sense of humor.
+I like the way he treated fans and then when we were creative, and it was working that was a lot of fun.
+Because it was fun to be, he was a really talented guy, and he had a great voice.
 That’s how we were able to do the songs for the ROCKHEADS.
 It was a lot of fun.
 You know, we didn’t have to worry about Gene and Paul’s opinion you know, because it was something different and you know I realized it was a real passion for him that he seemed to have a real point of view or, so.
 I mean you know, the tough sides were his insecurities and the fact that he always was struggling with his role in KISS which can be difficult if you don’t get it.
-So…. he was a very talented guy and it was really, really sad but I know many people who remember him.
+So…. he was a very talented guy, and it was sad, but I know many people who remember him.

 There kind of two separate camps in KISS back then?

 Well, that’s the way it is when you know Paul and Gene are at that level.
-They created KISS and then you’re coming in years later, so you’re in that group you know what I mean, there’s always a pecking order in every band.
+They created a KISS, and then you’re coming in years later, so you’re in that group you know what I mean, there’s always a pecking order in every band.
 From Aerosmith to the Beatles, it really doesn’t matter.
-So you play your role, you’re still valuable but in life there’s a pecking order.
+So you play your role, you’re still valuable, but in life, there’s a pecking order.
 There’s a pecking order in your family you know.
 Who is the moral helper?
 Who is in charge?
-Everyone means something but it’s just the nature.
+Everyone means something, but it’s just nature.
 It’s just nature.
 So I didn’t mind that.
 I got it.
 I understood it better than Eric did I guess.